cvaram96/AutomatedGame/README.md

 treasure chest, it notifies all the other warriors that there is a winner.
 Other warriors should stop moving upon the receipt of this message.
 This is the end of the game, and the information of the winner should be recorded in the permanent storage, along with the finishing time.

+Clone this reposistory and run the game demo class.